composer/composer/doc/articles/scripts.md

 The root JSON object in `composer.json` should have a property called `"scripts"`, which contains pairs of named events and each event's corresponding scripts.
-An event's scripts can be defined as either as a string (only for a single script) or an array (for single or multiple scripts.)
+An event's scripts can be defined as either a string (only for a single script) or an array (for single or multiple scripts.)

 For any given event: